richmahn/en_tn/3jn/front/intro.md

 #### How should the title of this book be translated? ####

 Translators may choose to call this book by its traditional title, "3 John" or "Third John."
 Or they may choose a clearer title, such as "The Third Letter from John" or "The Third Letter John Wrote."
 (See: [[rc://en/ta/man/translate/translate-names]])

-#### Who wrote the Book of 3 John? ####

-The letter does not give the reader the name of the author.
-The author only identified himself as "the elder" (1:1).
-The letter was probably written by the Apostle John near the end of his life.

 ## Part 2: Important Religious and Cultural Concepts ##